 After an adjustment that re-organizes the nerve system, I highly recommend people don’t do much after.
 At least for a little while.
 It’s a common mistake for people to schedule a chiropractor’s adjustment along with a massage session, a reiki session, or some other healing activity.
 I highly recommend that the first few chiropractic adjustments be done separately from any other healing activity.
-I would not recommend utilizing any other healing art on the same day as having a chiropractic adjustment, so you can really get the benefit and impact on your nervous system, and your body can utilize the forces that were applied without having to integrate another healing art.
+I would not recommend utilizing any other healing practice on the same day as having a chiropractic adjustment.
+That way you can really get the benefit and impact on your nervous system, and your body can utilize the forces that were applied without having to integrate another healing art.
 You can also save money by not going to so many practitioners on the same day or even in the same week.
 If you are sore or if you are better, it is easier to know what is affecting the changes.
 If you are doing 2 or 3 or even 4 different modalities in one week, you may be wasting your money when there is a good chance that chiropractic might be able to help you more than you can imagine.

 Feel free to contact our office if you have any questions or would like any more information about chiropractic wellness.